Verifone VX 520 Credit Card Terminal Setup

 - Remove the cover from the bottom of the terminal.

-- Connect an ethernet cable to the 'ETH' port OR the included telephone line cable to the phone port.
+- Connect an ethernet cable to the 'ETH' port OR the included phone line cable to the phone port.

 An ethernet connection is recommended for faster transaction speed.